yego.me

 6m read

-·Jan 3, 2025
+·Jan 31, 2025

-Hey everyone!
-In this video, I want to show you my system of planning a productive day and week using Android.
+Hey everyone, in this video I want to show you my system of planning a productive day and week using Android.
 [Music]

-So, let’s say I want to make a plan for this weekend.
-I can use the jot mode to quickly brainstorm, then later in note mode, I make a dedicated note for it where I can develop the ideas further.
+So let's say I want to make a plan for this weekend.
+I can use the jot mode to quickly brainstorm, then later in note mode I make a dedicated note for it where I can develop the ideas further.
 While making a plan, we naturally encounter some tasks like researching places we want to go or booking a restaurant.

-Next, if we go to tasks mode, we can see every task we made across different nodes, including the tasks we just made in the weekend planner.
+Next, if we go to tasks mode, we can see every task we made across different notes, including the tasks we just made in the weekend planner.
 Now, I know there are lots of apps that let you create to-do lists and take notes, but almost none of them let you connect your tasks to your schedule.
+In the calendar mode, you see your schedule on the left and your task list on the right.
+What I love about this is that the tasks are automatically sorted according to task score.

+This means you can always find out which tasks you should be working on right now because the most important or aging tasks are always shown at the top.
 My most favorite thing about calendar mode is that you can drag and drop the tasks into your calendar, which makes time blocking effortless.
 In my knowledge, I don't know any other apps that let you time block like this in weekly or monthly view.
-This is amazing because being able to time block in weekly or monthly view makes it super easy to make a long-term plan.

 Okay, now let me show you how I use Amplitude.
 The first use case is for planning the week ahead.
-Every Monday, I use the calendar mode to plan the week.
+Every Monday I use the calendar modes to plan the week.
 First of all, I use my project tag to see what projects I have and pick one important project that I want to work on this week.
 For this week, I want to work on my new online course on creating YouTube videos, then schedule the tasks from the project.

-I usually schedule them first thing in the morning when I have the most willpower; that way, I'm most likely to get them done.
+I usually schedule them first thing in the morning when I have the most willpower.
+That way, I'm most likely to get them done.
 Then I schedule other tasks for the week.
 As you can see, I have big chunks of time for the most important tasks in the morning throughout the week, and relatively less important tasks like replying to messages and emails in the afternoon.

 This is a scheduling hack that I learned from Bill Harding, who is the founder of Amplitude.
 You can check how he uses Amplitude and the new calendar mode from the Amplitude YouTube channel.
 By the way, another hack I use is to include a link to relevant knowledge in each task, so it's easier to see the context.

-For instance, let's say I'm making a new video for YouTube; I can link a task to the notes for the video where I can write a plan for it.
-This is one of the strengths of Amplitude: tasks can be connected to a relevant node.
+For instance, let's say I'm making a new video for YouTube.
+I can link a task to the notes for the video where I can write a plan for it.
+This is one of the strengths of Amplitude—tasks can be connected to a relevant note.
 Anyway, I usually take about 10 minutes to build a schedule for the week.

-I find it incredibly helpful that I can make a weekly schedule using drag-and-drop time blocking this easily.
+I find it incredibly helpful that I can make a weekly schedule using drag and drop time blocking this easily.
 At the beginning of each day, I have a look at the leftover items from the previous day.
 The overdue tasks are highlighted in red.

-If I want to do the task today, I can simply drag the task into today, or I can click reschedule for today.
-But if the task is not actionable yet, I can type "!" hide to hide a task for certain days.
+If I want to do the task today, I can simply drag the task into today, or I can click "reschedule for today."

+But if the task is not actionable yet, I can type "exclamation mark hide" to hide a task for certain days.
 This feature is actually very useful, and I use it every day to get rid of irrelevant tasks and clarify my task list.

-Everybody has a few tasks that are super important sitting on their task list for weeks.
-One of the cool things about Amplitude is that it acknowledges that your brain is prone to procrastination, especially on these kinds of harder, more involved tasks that require a lot of time and focus to complete.
-Anthony calls them "bionic tasks," and we often postpone to work on them.
-Instead, we work on non-important tasks.
+Everybody has a few tasks that are super important but sitting on their task list for weeks.

+One of the cool things about Amplitude is that it acknowledges that your brain is prone to procrastination, especially on this kind of harder, more involved tasks that require a lot of time and focus to complete.
+Anthony calls them "bionicle tasks," and we often postpone working on them and instead work on non-important tasks.

-So, pick one or two of them and schedule them just after the fun tasks.
+So pick one or two of them and schedule them just after the fun tasks.
 This way, you can create productivity momentum just before getting to the procrastinated tasks.
 I really like how Amplitude tries to nudge you towards completing these important long-term goals, which tend to get buried under a mountain of other tasks.

 Alright, so these were a couple of my favorite use cases of the calendar mode.
 Being able to time block in a weekly or monthly view is a game changer, but of course, Amplitude is great not just for scheduling and managing your tasks, but also for brainstorming ideas and taking notes.